ptr727/PlexCleaner/README.md

   - The 3rd party tools are downloaded in the `Tools` folder.
   - Make sure the folder exists, the default location is in the same folder as the binary.
   - [Download](https://www.7-zip.org/download.html) the 7-Zip commandline tool, e.g. [7z1805-extra.7z](https://www.7-zip.org/a/7z1805-extra.7z)
-  - Extract the contents of the archive to the `Tools\7Zip` folder.
+  - Extract the contents of the archive to the `Tools\SevenZip` folder.
-  - The 7-Zip commandline tool should be in `Tools\7Zip\x64\7za.exe`
+  - The 7-Zip commandline tool should be in `Tools\SevenZip\x64\7za.exe`
   - With 7-Zip ready, the other 3rd party tools can automatically be downloaded and extracted by running:
     - `PlexCleaner.exe --settingsfile PlexCleaner.json checkfornewtools`
   - The tool version information will be stored in `Tools\Tools.json`
   - Keep the 3rd party tools updated by periodically running the `checkfornewtools` command.

 #### Linux